-It’s sad but true: some people have kids they don’t really want and don’t really care about.
+It’s a sad but true reality that some people have kids they don’t really want and don’t really care about.

-While it’s relatively rare, it does happen — and growing up in a household like this can leave some lasting effects on the kids who never asked to be born in the first place.
-If you were raised (or, as it turns out, not really raised) by people who didn’t give you the love and care you needed and deserved, here are some struggles you may have as an adult.
+While it’s relatively rare, it definitely happens, and growing up in a household like this can leave some pretty intense, lasting effects on the kids who never asked to be born in the first place.
+If you were raised (or, as it turns out, not really raised) by people who didn’t give you the love and care you needed and deserved, it’s not something you just get over once you move out.
+It follows you into your adult life, shaping the way you see yourself and the way you interact with everyone around you.

 1. Trust issues